The automotive industry is going electric. Every major automaker is actively developing or already selling electric vehicles (EVs).

 - Government support.
 The Inflation Reduction Act introduced incentives for EV battery production in the United States.
 Recent legislation has tightened requirements for manufacturers to receive those incentives, but they may still encourage new production and innovation in the industry.

 - Nearing an inflection point.
-As EV battery technology improves and production costs decrease, we may be nearing an inflection point where the cost of owning an electric vehicle falls below that of internal combustion vehicles for the majority of consumers.
-That could lead to an acceleration in growth.
+As EV battery technology improves and production costs decrease, we may be nearing an inflection point at which the cost of owning an electric vehicle falls below that of an internal combustion vehicle for the majority of consumers, accelerating growth.

 The risks of investing in EV battery stocks include: